 - 1. Shall not be used in basins on live streams or in basins with a total contributing drainage area of 100 acres or more. - 2.
-Shall only be used in basins large enough to store 67 cubic yards of sediment per acre of disturbed area in the project. - Shall be considered a temporary structure and will be removed as soon as project is permanently stabilized.
+Shall only be used in basins large enough to store 67 cubic yards of sediment per acre of disturbed area in the project. - 3.
+Shall be considered a temporary structure and will be removed as soon as project is permanently stabilized.
 All accumulated sediment shall be removed, and the pond or basin shall be brought to final grade (if possible), prior to the removal of the retrofit.

 - 1. The height of the retrofit should be approximately one-half the height of the structure. - 2.
 A retrofitted dention pond must be capable of storing the required volume of sediment in addition to the required stormwater volume.
-The required sediment storage volume shall be achieved by either excavating the basin or raising the outlet structure's invert to achieve 67 cubic yards per acre of sediment storage.
+The required sediment storage volume shall be achieved by either excavating the basin or raising the outlet structure's invert to achieve 67 cubic vards per acre of sediment storage.
 Remove sediment when one-third of the sediment storage capacity, not total pond capacity, is lost to sediment accumulation.
 This volume shall be marked on the riser or by setting a marked post near the riser.

 - 3. For effective trapping efficiency, the sediment delivery inlets should be at the upper end of the basin. - 4.
 For effective trapping efficiency, the lengthwidth ratio of the basin shall be at least 2:1.
-If the length-width ratio is not at least 2:1, the flow length shall be increased with the use of baffles installed within the basin. - 5.
-Discharging from sediment basins and impoundments require outlet structures that withdraw water from the surface, unless infeasable.
+If the length-width ratio is not at least 2:1, the flow length shall be increased with the use of baffles installed within the basin.